oberstet/scratchbox/docs/git/README.md

 Git is great, but I forget the more obscure spells all the time.

+### Roll back a pushed change

+Force the remote reference to "master" to point to a previous commit:

+	git push origin +519be89d1bff49e8a9e264150af2a528e0519abc^:master

 ### Squashing

 within current branch, squashes all commits that are ahead of master down into one